inveniosoftware/docs-invenio-rdm/docs/deployment/registries.md

 Using project "inveniordm" on server "<registry_ip>:<port>".
 ```

-Then find your docker image and tag it you the url of your OpenShift registry:
+Then, find your docker image and tag it with the url of your OpenShift registry:

 ``` console
 $ docker images